The MLSYNTH App

 • Use the app

-• Skip the coding, focus on insights
+• Skip the coding, focus on analysis

 How It Works